 Use a Python program to extract the relevant information from the text file in order to:

-- Calculate the sum of all total costs.
+- Calculate the sum of all fixed costs.

 - Calculate the sum of all variable costs.